microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/PullRequests.md

 ### Tests should be added in the same PR as your fix / feature, except for emergencies
 Tests are the best way to ensure changes do not regress existing code, but it is also easy to forget about tests as people write new features.
 Requiring that they go in with your PR are a great way to ensure that tests get written.

-Every feature and bugfix should have tests associated with it.
-If you do not have the expertise or time to write a test, create an issue to write the tests, and mark them for “Consider for Current Iteration”.
+Every feature and bug fix should have tests associated with it.
+If you do not have the expertise or time to write a test, create an issue to write the tests, and mark them with label **Consider for Current Iteration**.

 ### Documentation should be added in the same pull request as a fix / feature
 Most developers look first at documentation, not code, when understanding how to use a feature.
 Ensuring documentation is up to date makes it much easier for people to consume and rely MRTK.
 Documentation should always be bundled with the related pull to ensure items remain up-to-date and consistent.